-JOHOR BARU, Nov 8 — For Mohd Fais Adan and his wife Nurzaila Ahmad Suffian, camping used to be up an easily accessible, cost-efficient and fun part of their lives.
+JOHOR BARU, Nov 8 — For Mohd Fais Adan and his wife Nurzaila Ahmad Suffian, camping used to be an easily accessible, cost-efficient and fun part of their lives.

 On most weekends or long holidays, the couple will look forward to their family’s favourite recreation — three days and two nights of camping, especially at campsites located near the beach areas in Johor.

 Camping with the family fosters better cooperation and a ‘back-to-basic’ lifestyle.
-Its like therapy, said Mohd Fais.
+It’s like therapy, said Mohd Fais.

 However, the 34-year-old human resource legal executive said the beach camping scene in Johor is starting to lose its appeal among seasoned campers due to the high costs involved.